- Education and Science»

 A bubbler is a drinking fountain, originally created with a ball in the nozzle of the fountain that literally created the water to bubble up from the faucet.
 Traditionally the bubbler was created to project water an inch into the air vertically above the ball, in a bubbling stream like fashion.

 However, many people found this to be unsanitary and a new design was created to not only keep the water cleaner but to make it easier to drink from as well.
-Today the drinking fountains water now stream in an arc fashion making it easier to drink from.
+Today the water from drinking fountains now stream in an arc fashion making it easier to drink from.

-Today you can find many forms of bubblers around the world, however the majority of the population will not refer to them as bubblers, but rather drinking fountains, or in my opinion worse, a water fountain.
+Today you can find many forms of bubblers around the world, however the majority of the population will not refer to them as bubblers, but rather drinking fountains, or worse in my opinion, the dreaded water fountain.

 The bubbler was first created in 1888 in Kohler, Wisconsin by a small waterworks company that was well known for their water faucet productions.
 This company was the leading producers of faucets at the time, and is still a major company in Wisconsin today.
 Kohler patented the product and promoted it’s trademark name (bubbler).